-- What is a vaccine?
+- What Is a Vaccine?

-- Can an HIV vaccine cause HIV infection?
+- Can an HIV Vaccine Cause HIV?

-- Is there an HIV vaccine?
+- Is There an HIV Vaccine?

-- How are HIV vaccines tested?
+- How Are HIV Vaccines Tested?

 - Taking Care of Yourself

-No. Today there are no effective HIV vaccines.
+Not yet.
+Today there are no effective HIV vaccines.

 Once these numbers have been collected, people from the community are asked to enroll in the preventive vaccine study.
 People in the study are randomly assigned to receive either the vaccine or a placebo (an inactive substance).
 Neither the researchers nor the study participants know who has received the vaccine and who has received the placebo.